International Association for Conflict Management

 IX.
 Acknowledgments

-This Policy describing Rules and Expectations for Professional Conduct was approved by the IACM Board on March 29, 2022 and was amended on March 26, 2023.
+This Policy describing Rules and Expectations for Professional Conduct was approved by the IACM Board on March 29, 2022, and was posted online on April 6, 2022.
 The Policy was drafted by a special committee composed of the 2021-2022 IACM President (Taya Cohen), President-Elect (Cynthia Wang), Executive Director (Brandon Charpied), three Past IACM Presidents (Zoe Barsness, Laurie Weingart, Peter Carnevale), and an IACM member who is a practicing ombuds with extensive expertise in alternative dispute resolution (William Hall).
+This code of conduct uses language and concepts adapted from other academic societies, including Society for Improvement of Psychological Science, Management & Organizational Behavior Teaching Society, Society for Personality and Social Psychology, and International Association for Chinese Management Research.

 END OF POLICY DOCUMENT